cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ## Creating selector expressions

-We have seen examples of combining selector expressions, such as when you [use explicit `$and` and `$eq` operators](#combined-expressions).
 In general,
 whenever you have an operator that takes an argument, that argument can itself be another operator with arguments of its own.
-This enables us to build up more complex selector expressions.
+This expansion enables more complex selector expressions.

 However,
 not all operators can be used as the base or starting point of the selector expression